Artist Statement

 In 2007 Dale finally managed to start sculpting, beginning by auditing a class at the University of Washington, where he is a professor of Atmospheric Sciences.
 He owes a great deal to Professor Amie McNeel at UW and to many instructors at the Pratt Fine Art Center in Seattle who have taught him a tremendous amount about sculpture.

 Dale has recently created pieces that relate art and science.
 The Emergent Behavior pieces bring viewer-perceived order out of random processes.
-With this series ENSO Lantern illustrates the way light is reflected and refracted in wiggling falling water droplets, while Symphony for 32 Bassoons creates an impression of ever-shifting auroral lights from flickering bassoon reeds.
-Most recently Balance illustrates our high-tech world in a precarious, misaligned, but not fallen, state.
-Will we heed the warning signs?
+Within this series ENSO Lantern illustrates the way light is reflected and refracted in wiggling falling water droplets, while Symphony for 32 Bassoons creates an impression of ever-shifting auroral lights from flickering bassoon reeds.
+Balance illustrates our high-tech world in a precarious, misaligned, but not fallen state.
+Ocean Acidification evokes the process of CO₂ dissolving in the ocean as a gust of wind stirs the water.

 Dale’s Professorial Website in the Department of Atmospheric Sciences at the University of Washington